CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly identifies the tool (glab CLI), the platform (GitLab), specific capabilities (issues, merge requests, pipelines, repositories), and explicit trigger conditions.
-It uses third person voice correctly and includes natural user terms like 'MR', 'merge request', 'CI/CD pipelines', and 'code review' that would help Claude accurately select this skill.
+It uses third person voice correctly and includes natural user terms like 'MR', 'merge request', 'CI/CD pipelines', and 'code review'.
+The description is concise yet comprehensive, making it easy for Claude to select appropriately.

 DimensionReasoningScore